huggingface/community-events/whisper-fine-tuning-sprint/README.md

 - Problem/question/bug with the 🤗 Datasets library that you think is a general problem that also impacts other people, please open an [Issues on Datasets](https://github.com/huggingface/datasets/issues/new?assignees=&labels=bug&template=bug-report.md&title=) and ping @sanchit-gandhi and @vaibhavs10.
 - Problem/question/bug with the 🤗 Transformers library that you think is a general problem that also impacts other people, please open an [Issues on Transformers](https://github.com/huggingface/transformers/issues/new?assignees=&labels=&template=bug-report.md&title=) and ping @sanchit-gandhi and @vaibhavs10.
 - Problem/question with a modified, customized training script that is less likely to impact other people, please post your problem/question [on the forum](https://discuss.huggingface.co/) and ping @sanchit-gandhi and @vaibhavs10.

+[comment] # VB: Need to create this once we have the provider ironed out.

-- Questions regarding access to the OVHcloud GPU, please ask in the Discord channel **#ovh-support**.
+- Questions regarding access to the cloud GPUs, please ask in the Discord channel **#cloud-support**.
 - Other questions regarding the event, rules of the event, or if you are not sure where to post your question, please ask in the Discord channel **#events**.

 ## Talks